Niknaz-65/splunk-detections-dashboards/README.md

-# splunk-detections-dashboards
+# Splunk Detections & Dashboards
-SPL for Windows security events + simple triage dashboard
+SPL for Windows Security events (4625 failed logons, 4672 special privileges).

+## Use
+- Paste queries from `queries/*.spl` into Splunk Search.
+- Adjust `index`/`sourcetype` for your environment.